NFL News: Former Saints Wide Receiver In The ‘Non-Call’ Drafted By Vince McMahon’s XFL

 The New Orleans Saints are currently on a four-game winning streak without their future Hall of Fame quarterback even on the field.
 While they are winning with Teddy Bridgewater under center, some of their former players have been hoping to find new homes during the recent XFL draft.
-One of those players did end up being selected by a team and football fans will remember his name for being at the center of infamous “Non-Call” from last season.
+One of those players did end up being selected by a team, and football fans will remember his name for being at the center of the infamous “Non-Call” from last season.

-Ask any football fan in New Orleans (or anywhere) about the biggest travesty from last year’s NFL season and they will refer to the “Non-Call.”
+Ask any football fan in New Orleans (or anywhere) about the biggest travesty from last year’s NFL season, and they will refer to the “Non-Call.”

 With a trip to the Super Bowl on the line in the NFC Championship Game, Saints wide receiver Tommylee Lewis was drilled in an obvious defensive pass interference penalty.
-The penalty would have given the Saints a first down which would have possibly led to a game-winning field goal.
+The penalty would have given the Saints a first down, which would have possibly led to a game-winning field goal.

-Tragically, the flag was never thrown and it led to a lot of controversy and even some rule changes.
+Tragically, the flag was never thrown, and it led to a lot of controversy and even some rule changes.

 Now, the wide receiver who was at the center of the dramatic game against the Los Angeles Rams is moving to a new league.
-Lewis was drafted this week by the Dallas Renegades as the XFL prepares for its second-ever first season which will begin in February of 2020.
+Lewis was drafted this week by the Dallas Renegades as the XFL prepares for its second-ever first season, which will begin in February 2020.

 The air attack grows stronger, right out of the gate. @LewisTommylee is our second pick in the #XFLDraft! #RenegadesDraft #RaisingHell pic.twitter.com/AMNc3xeBtj